notAperson535/fluent-ui-vscode/README.md

-# Fluent UI for VSCode
+# Windows 11 for VSCode

 ### SPECIAL NOTE: If Visual Studio Code complains about that it is corrupted, simply click "More" and then click "Don't show again".
-### NOTE: Every time after Visual Studio Code is updated, please re-enable Fluent UI.
+### NOTE: Every time after Visual Studio Code is updated, please re-enable Windows 11.

 Custom CSS to your Visual Studio Code.
 Based on [be5invis](https://github.com/be5invis)’s [vscode-customize-css](https://github.com/be5invis/vscode-custom-css).